Application Procedure (2021-2022)

 - current NBEO transcript - complete transcript when available;

 - three letters of recommendation from persons who can attest to the Candidate's clinical abilities

-- Have an interview with members of the appropriate committee.
+- Interview with members of the appropriate committee.

 - Be a graduate of or be currently enrolled in an optometry school or college accredited by the Accreditation Council on Optometric Education.

-Note: Candidates who are non-U.S. citizens and enrolled in a U.S. Optometry school will require an Optional Practice Training (OPT) VISA under under their F1 Student VISA, which is 12 months (52-weeks) in duration.
+Note: Candidates who are non-U.S. citizens and enrolled in a U.S. Optometry school will require an Optional Practice Training (OPT) VISA under their F1 Student VISA, which is 12 months (52-weeks) in duration.
 At this time, the institution is not actively pursuing residency candidates who currently have or are only eligible for the H1B VISA.
 We acknowledge the limitations that this may cause for otherwise well qualified applicants, and we are dedicated to evaluating all viable options for the future.
 Prospective Residents on a F1 visa must apply for an OPT visa 90 days prior to completion of studies.
 Candidates should contact the Designated School Official (DSO) at their current institution to begin the process.
 All persons appointed to the staff of Salus University/Pennsylvania College of Optometry are required to provide, on the first day of work, written documentation that they have authorization to work in the United States.